00

 Step 2: Use the Right Platform and Plugin

-Since you’re learning about BOGO sales, you already have an online store.
-Choose the best plugin or tool or utilize built-in platform features to set up your BOGO deals.
+Choose the best plugin or tool, or utilize built-in platform features to set up your BOGO deals.

-For example, if you built your store on a WooCommerce platform, you have to use a plugin like “Discount Rules for WooCommerce -Pro” to create BOGO offers, and you need a different plugin if you are a Shopify store owner.
+For example, if you built your store on a WooCommerce platform, you have to use a plugin like “Discount Rules for WooCommerce – Pro” to create BOGO offers, and you need a different plugin if you are a Shopify store owner.
 Similarly, it differs for a Wix or Squarespace store owner; manually code the setup.

 How to Set Up a BOGO Sale in WooCommerce?